watsonlu/incredibuild_cookbook/README.md

 1. You must have created an automated installer from your incredibuild installer.
 Run the installer, then click "Create Automated Installer"
 2. You must host your automated installer somewhere.

+##Usage

+Add the install or default recipe to your runlist and specify your coordinator url

 ###Examples